klsingh/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is for IBM Applied Data Science project.
+This repository is for Capstone project as part of IBM Applied Data Science Certificate Program.